MoneyHash/moneyhash-ios-example/README.md

 - Requires Xcode 14.3 or above

+## Migration Guide

+If you're upgrading to version 2 of the MoneyHash SDK, please refer to the [Migration Guide to V2](./MIGRATION_TO_V2.md) for detailed instructions.

 ## Installation

 Add a package by selecting `File` → `Add Packages…` in Xcode’s menu bar.